govidat/blog/content/post/blockchain-basics-merkle-tree.md

 All the transactions that ever happened in a bitcoin are stored in the distributed database.
 - Does it mean that a participant has to manage a very large database?
 - Does it mean that to verify if a transaction is valid, one has to process all the data from the very beginning?

 Answer lies in Merkle tree and this article is to touch on few basics.

 ## Merkle tree

-In cryptography and computer science, a hash tree or Merkle tree is a tree in which every non-leaf node is labelled with the hash of the labels or values (in case of leaves) of its child nodes. [wiki kink](https://en.wikipedia.org/wiki/Merkle_tree)
+“In cryptography and computer science, a hash tree or Merkle tree is a tree in which every non-leaf node is labelled with the hash of the labels or values (in case of leaves) of its child nodes.”
+[Wiki Link](https://en.wikipedia.org/wiki/Merkle_tree)

 In the above diagram, the transactions are at the leaf level.
 Hash of two transactions (Tx0 and Tx1) are again hashed and a non-leaf node of Hash01 is formed.
 Similarly Hash23, Hash45 etc are formed.
 A tree is formed and at the top of the tree is the Top Hash or the Root Hash.